 - Creating an Environmental Strategy & Action Plan: with Catherine Bottrill (Julie’s Bicycle) Catherine Bottrill hosts a discussion on creating an environmental policy and action plan for your festival.
 How can you create a thread of sustainability to run through your festival year after year, understand which areas to prioritise and support, and ensure that each edition of your event is built on the learnings and successes from previous years.

 - Working with Traders to Achieve your Sustainability Goals: Mark Laurie (NCASS)

 - Mark answers your questions on how to work effectively with traders to achieve your sustainability goals and the key issues and impacts involved.

 - Energy Management, Monitoring & Reporting: Tim Benson (SMART Power Ltd) Tim leads a discussion looking at managing energy energy by specifying generators based on accurate load info.
 Increasing energy efficiency by exploring strategies for managing base load and monitoring & reporting: what data do festival organisers need to get from suppliers.

-- Tackling Festival Travel Emissions: Tom Toast (Energy Revolution) With travel emissions making up 80% of a festival’s carbon footprint finding ways to engage with audiences, suppliers and artists to finding sustainable solutions to travel represents a huge opportunity in having a positive impact on event carbon emissions.
+- Tackling Festival Travel Emissions: Liz Warwick (Lansdowne Warwick/Cambridge Folk Festival) With travel emissions making up 80% of a festival’s carbon footprint finding ways to engage with audiences, suppliers and artists to finding sustainable solutions to travel represents a huge opportunity in having a positive impact on event carbon emissions.
 Bring your questions and experiences to share.

 17:00 Networking: Share experiences with the Festival Vision:2025 community & meet power suppliers with sustainable solutions.